Recipe of Suji Ka Halwa – Fail Proof Comfort in Every Bite!

 Sooji Halwa is a traditional simple Indian dessert made of semolina, ghee, and sugar.
 With my easy-to-follow recipe, you can make excellent suji halwa.

-Not only this, many times I have seen my Mom serving Suji Halwa for breakfast when they couldn’t find something else to make instantly.
+Not only this but many times I have seen my Mom serving Suji Halwa for breakfast when they couldn’t find something else to make instantly.

 Sooji ka halwa tastes best when it is served hot or at room temperature.